leiDnedyA/ice-reporter/README.md

 npm install
 ```

+3. Configure the application for your location (see Configuration section below)

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### Building for Production